Terremoto drink

 Versión en español

-Terremoto Chilean cocktail
+Terremoto, Chilean cocktail

 The traditional Terremoto cocktail is made with just a few ingredients:

 • White Wine: A sweet white wine like Moscatel or Pipeño is typically used as the base for this drink.
+Pipeño is unavailable in the US, so I mix white wine with sparkling wine for a similar flavor and light bubbles.
+Some Chilean natural pipeños are now available in the US, but are unsuitable for the Terremoto.

 Other Chilean drinks we recommend: Easy pisco sour, borgoña.